guibueno/guibueno.github.io/_features/principles.markdown

 * Scaffold learners to use the **LanguageBug** appropriately.
 * Make language learners aware of their own learning processes.
+* Use informal language engage learners in metacognitive thinking.
 * Question widely accepted assumptions in language learning.

 ### Example: **Speak Fast**